amdigital-co-uk/docs-playbook/docs/Delivery-Practices/Build-and-Release/Engineering/Test-Engineering/Testing-Workflow.md

 This should involve:

-- Running ALL E2E tests, on all repos (where applicable)
+- Running ALL E2E tests, on all repos, (where applicable)
 - Running E2E tests on ALL browsers (where applicable)
 - Executing Smoke tests (usually on chrome)